BRIXTOL/mcss/readme.md

 ## Obfuscation

 Class names can be obfuscated.
 Obfuscation can help reduce bundle size because it renames classes to single letter and/or number combinations.
 This is very helpful when you are working on a large project as it reduces both the production size of your stylesheet and javascript files.
+By default, obfuscation is disabled, you will need to pass a boolean `true` value to enable, do this when bundling for production.

 #### Before Obfuscation